Open Gate - Grammar and Primary School: The Primary School

 The educational plan of the Primary School is in agreement with the criteria as laid down by the Ministry of Education and Sport ČR and contains many guiding principles of the IB Primary Years Programme.
 Pupils are graded more by written comment than by the traditional numerical system.

-Fees
+Tuition

-The Primary School fees are 195 000 Kč per annum.
-Annual fees for the Grammar School are 470 000 Kč for boarding students, and 256 000Kč per annum for day students.
+The Primary School fees are 215 000Kč per annum as of the school year 2025/2026.
+Annual fees for the Grammar School are 620 000Kč for boarding students, and 282 000Kč per annum for day students (this information is also from the 2025/2026 school year).
 Almost half of all students receive some form of financial assistance with their fees from The Kellner Family Foundation.
 Students with exceptionally high academic results are eligible for, and encouraged to apply for academic scholarship stipend.

 Thanks to grants from The Kellner Family Foundation, hundreds of students have studied or continue to study at Open Gate School.
 To date, 442 students have benefited from grants exceeding a total of CZK 615 million.